bitcoin-dot-org/Bitcoin.org/_alerts/2017-07-12-potential-split.md

 ## After the event

 We will update this section with more information after {{start}}.
 Please monitor this page accordingly and wait until multiple news sources that you trust have stated that the event is resolved before returning to normal Bitcoin use.

 ## Document history

+**Note:** The information contained herein is not to be construed as an official statement by Bitcoin Core.
+Bitcoin.org and Bitcoin Core open source projects are run by separate teams.

 A [full history][] of this document is available.
 The following points summarize major changes, with the most recent changes being listed first.

+- <span class="date">2017/07/13 11:21 UTC</span>: add general info about split.
 - <span class="date">2017/07/12 12:00 UTC</span>: initial version.

 [full history]: https://github.com/bitcoin-dot-org/bitcoin.org/commits/master/_alerts/2017-07-12-potential-split.md
 [list of updates]: #document-history
 [news sites]: /en/resources#news
 [community resources]: /en/community
-[confirmation scores]: /en/you-need-to-know#instant
+[confirmation scoring]: /en/you-need-to-know#instant
 [price volatility]: /en/you-need-to-know#volatile

 <script src="/js/jquery/jquery-1.11.2.min.js"></script>